klickyfan/development-machine-builder/README.md

 This repo contains the components needed to set up a new Windows 10 laptop as [recommended by Seal Pod](https://levelup.atlassian.net/wiki/spaces/POS/pages/299532297/Chapter+6+Tools) (for Seal Pod project development).
-Most important of these is Build.ps1, a PowerShell script that performs all the steps needed.
-This should not be run directly, however, but rather by running KickOffBuild.ps1, which uses Boxstarter--an open source tool described below--to allow reboots to occur as needed while the work is progressing.
+Most important of these components is Build.ps1, a PowerShell script that performs all the steps needed.
+This should not be run directly, however, but rather by running KickOffBuild.ps1, which uses [Boxstarter](www.boxstarter.org), an open source tool that detects whether a reboot is required during the execution of a PowerShell Script, forces the reboot, and then relogs you in and resumes the script after the reboot.
 Hopefully it will prove useful both to new hires and to and those whose Dells have failed us.

-[Boxstarter](www.boxstarter.org) is an open source tool that detects whether a reboot is required during the execution of a PowerShell Script, forces the reboot, and then relogs you in and resumes the script after the reboot.

 **Usage Instructions**